Retirement FAQs

 Should I work after I apply for social security?

 The answer depends on how much you make and how old you are.
 If you are not at full retirement age (FRA) then there is a limit on how much you can make before there is a reduction in your Social Security.
 If you are full retirement age or older, you can make as much as you want without a negative impact on your benefit.
-Depending on your income, you might pay taxes on part of your Social Security or it may be entirely tax-free.
+Depending on your income, you might pay taxes on part of your Social Security, or it may be entirely tax-free.
 Sometimes working a couple of years after FRA and collecting Social Security can help to catch up for a lack of savings earlier in life.

 Should I pay off my home?